pirovc/genome_updater/README.md

 	R	GCF_000091025.4	ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/091/025/GCF_000091025.4_ASM9102v4

-Parameter -r activates the report of added and removed files based on sequences (it is only available when assembly_report.txt is one of the file types) with the following fields:
+Parameter -r activates the report of added and removed files based on sequences (it is only available when assembly_report.txt is one of the file types) with the following fields (tab separated)s:

 	Added [A] or removed [R], RefSeq accession, Genbank accession, sequence length, taxonomic id